vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 } // { out = "wow"; }
 ```

-represents the definition of a set, which will be evaluated lazily.
-Furthermore
+represents the definition of an attrset, which will be evaluated lazily.
-the the `builtins.nada` phrase will also be evaluated lazily.
-As such, the
+Furthermore the the `builtins.nada` phrase will also be evaluated lazily.
+As
-first call of `z`, evaluates all attributes of the overriden set to return a set
+such, the first call of `z`, evaluates all attributes of the overriden attrset
-resembling `{ out = "wow"; }`.
-This output suggests that the erronous call was
+to return an attrset resembling `{ out = "wow"; }`.
+This output suggests that
-completely avoided as a result of the override of the `out` attribute during
+the erronous call was completely avoided as a result of the override of the
-merge (the `//` operator merges two sets).
+`out` attribute during merge (the `//` operator merges two attrsets).

 I guess in the case of merges, one may assume that an attribute in the
 left-hand side is optimized into oblivion if a similarly-named attribute is
 present on the right-hand side as the right-hand side takes precedence.

-For a recursive set
+For a recursive attrset

 ```nix
 z = let